 It's easy to believe for a moment that the market for compact SUVs hasn't changed all that much in the last ten years, but it's now radically different and the biggest beneficiary of these changes have been Kia, and more specifically its Sportage.
 Consider this.
 Ten years ago, you could pick up a brand new entry level Land Rover Freelander for under £16,000.
 Even as I'm typing this, I'm double checking to see if that's correct.
 It is.
 Nowadays the Freelander's Discovery Sport replacement would set you back over £30,000.
 That's a massive increase.
 Yet the Office of National Statistics tells us that the average annual wage over the same period rose by 37%.
 What it all means is that a huge amount of buyers are being priced out of the SUV market.
 That's something that Kia not only recognised, but also put itself in prime position to capitalise on with its impressive fourth generation Sportage.
 It now gets a smarter look inside and out, greater practicality and a range of technologies to improve comfort, convenience, connectivity and safety.
 If you're buying a small SUV or a Qashqai-like Crossover model in this segment, it's well worth a look.

 This fourth generation model carries over many of the mechanicals of its predecessor, but adds some new technology too.
 The petrol range is made up of a normally aspirated 1.6-litre GDI 132PS unit and a much pokier T-GDI turbo 177PS powerplant.
-Go for the T-GDI variant and you get the option of the brand's latest seven-speed DCT dual-clutch automatic gearbox.
 Most Sportage buyers though, want a diesel.
 For buyers wanting to fuel from the black pump, the range starts with a 115PS 1.7-litre CRDi variant.
 Above that, there's a 2.0-litre CRDi option, offered with a choice of 136PS or 184PS power outputs.
+Go for the T-GDI petrol variant or the 1.7-litre CRDI diesel model and you get the option of the brand's latest seven-speed DCT dual-clutch automatic gearbox.
 Whatever engine you decide upon, you should find that refinement levels have been much improved over the third generation model.
 As before, buyers get a choice of both front and four wheel drive models, with changes to steering and suspension promising a slightly more involving on-tarmac experience.
 If that's a priority for you, then you might want to look at one of the GT Line variants, which are supposed to feature sharper, more athletic handling and deliver a slightly firmer ride.

 Design and Build